Tselot8/airbnb-clone-project/README.md

 - **Fields:** `id`, `user_id`, `property_id`, `check_in_date`, `check_out_date`
 - **Relationships:**
   - Belongs to a user (booker) and a property
-  - Linked to a single payment record
+  - Each booking is linked to a single payment record.
 ### Reviews
 - **Fields:** `id`, `property_id`, `user_id`, `rating`, `comment`
 - **Relationships:**